0xfade-data-science/deepspace/README.md

 # Deep Space

-Deep Space is an umbrella library that runs on top of major data science libraries as [scikit-learn learn](https://scikit-learn.org/), [statsmodel](https://www.statsmodels.org/), [tensorflow](https://www.tensorflow.org/) to site only a few.
+Deep Space is an umbrella library that runs on top of major data science libraries as [scikit-learn](https://scikit-learn.org/), [statsmodel](https://www.statsmodels.org/), [tensorflow](https://www.tensorflow.org/) to site only a few.
 It is the result of the 4 months course I took from **MIT Education Professional** labeled **[MIT Advanced Data Science Program](https://professional-education-gl.mit.edu/mit-applied-data-science-course)**.

 In some aspects this Deep Space library resembles the Pipeline library, which I discoverd quite late during the program but Deep Space uses another angle to solve the underlying problem.